-permanent clo nation plans and permanent closure plans and to verify the accuracy of cost estimesure.
-The Board has delegated to the director of the Department of Lands ("Department the chapter and these rules, provided however the Board retains responsibility for admit nt") the duties and (2 3 30 06)( 001.
-TITI LE AND SCOPE.
-01. Closure of Cy Title .
-These rules are titled IDAPA 20.03.02, "Rules Governing Exploration, Sun anidation Facilities Mined Land Reclamation," IDAPA 20, Title 03, Chapter 02. rface Mining, and 3 30 06) () reclaimed and aid in the proto of these rules pertains to exp Purpose .
-These rules are intended to provide for the protection of public health, sant all the lands within the state disturbed by exploration and surface-mining operations ensuring the proper permanent closure of cyanidation facilities and thereby conserve ection of wildlife, domestic animals, and aquatic resources; and reduce soil erosion.
-It is to implement the State of Idaho's antidegradation policy as set forth in Executive Ordeloration and surface-mining operations and cyanidation facilities operating in the state of require reclamation or permanent closure activities in addition to those required by the state of the surface of the state of the surface of the surface of the state of the surface tions are properly natural resources; is also the purpose ler No. 88-23 as it te.
-These rules are requirements t Scope.
-These rules establish: the notification requirements for exploration and reclamation requirements for mined lands.
-In addition, they establish the applic for cyanidation facilities.
-These rules also establish the reclamation and financial assurance activities, and describe the processes used to administer the rules in an orderly (3) ation and closure ance requirements 2.
-Requirements for exploration; (3 30 06) b. required by Se Procedures for approval of a surface mining reclamation plan, including an operation 47-1506(b), Idaho Code; rating plan, when (7 1 98) е.
-Procedures for approval of a permanent closure plan for cyanidation facilities; (3 30 06) d. surface mining Requirements for performance bonds for postmining reclamation to be posted post orior to beginning (11-1-89) е.
-Requirements for performance bonds for permanent closure of cyanidation facil ities to be posted prior to begin ning the construction and operation of a cyanide ore processing facility; (3 30 06) f.
-Reclamation requirements lands disturbed by exploration and surface mining ope rations; (3 30 06) g.
-Permanent closure requirements for cyanidation facilities; and (3 30 06) h.
+001. TITLE AND SCOPE.

+Closure of Cyanidation Facilities Mined Land Reclamation," IDAPA 20, Title 03, Chapter 02.
+01. Title.
+These rules are titled IDAPA 20.03.02, "Rules Governing Exploration, S Surface Min ing, and Closure of Cyan idation Facilities Mined Land Reclamation," IDAPA 20, Title 03, Chapter 02.

+O2.
+Purpose.
+These rules are intended to provide for the protection of public health, safety, and welfare, by ensuring that all the lands within the state disturbed by exploration and surface mining operations are properly reclaimed and ensuring the proper permanent closure of cyanidation facilities and thereby conserve natural resources; aid in the protection of wildlife, domestic animals, and aquatic resources; and reduce soil erosion.
+It is also the purpose of these rules to implement the State of Idaho's antidegradation policy as set forth in Executive Order No. 88-23 as it pertains to exploration and surface mining operations and cyanidation facilities operating in the state.
+These rules are not intended to require reclamation or permanent closure activities in addition to those required by the chapter.

+03. Scope.
+These rules establish: the notification requirements for exploration and the application, operation, and reclamation requirements for mined lands.
+In addition, they establish the application and closure requirements for cyanidation facilities.
+These rules also establish the reclamation and financial assurance requirements for all these activities, and describe the processes used to administer the rules in an orderly and predictable manner.

+a.
+Requirements for exploration; (3 30 06)

+b.
+Procedures for approval of a surface mining reclamation plan, including an operating plan, when required by Section 47 1506(b), Idaho Code: (7 1 98)

+c.
+Procedures for approval of a permanent closure plan for cyanidation facilities; (3 30 06)

+d.
+Requirements for performance bonds for postmining reclamation to be posted prior to beginning surface mining operations; (11-1-89)

+e.
+Requirements for performance bonds for permanent closure of cyanidation facilities to be posted prior to beginning the construction and operation of a cyanide ore processing facility; (3 30 06)

+f.
+Reclamation requirements lands disturbed by exploration and surface mining operations; (3 30 06)

+g.
+Permanent closure requirements for cyanidation facilities; and (3 30 06)

+h.
 Procedures for ensuring compliance with the chapter and these rules.
 (3 30 06)